-- Outcomes: During the Q2 reporting period, WSH saw an additional 14.5 percent decrease in average completion time following a cumulative 58.6 percent decrease beginning after the Q3 2020 reporting period.
-In Q2 2021, ESH wait time increased an additional 17.2 percent to a new high mark of 222.7 days.
-Completed orders system wide were modestly higher in Q2. - Drivers: The wide variability in and longtime upward trending completion time, from quarter-to-quarter, is attributed to resources having been directed to cases involving Trueblood class members, as the number one completion priority, based on established constitutional rights, from the Trueblood Court Order representing the negotiated contempt settlement agreement.
+- Outcomes: During the Q3 reporting period, WSH saw a slight increase in average completion time.
+In Q3 2021, ESH wait time decreased 11 percent below its record high average completion of 222.7 days set during Q2.
+Completed orders system wide were modestly higher in Q3 setting a new record at 241. - Drivers: The wide variability in and longtime generally upward trending completion time, from quarter-to-quarter, is attributed to resources having been directed to cases involving Trueblood class members, as the number one completion priority.
+This is based on established constitutional rights stemming from the Trueblood Court Order representing the negotiated Contempt Settlement Agreement.
 As such, resource allocation demands that DSHS focus its efforts in such a way as to mitigate, as much as possible, the impacts of these constitutional violations and related fines for jail-based evaluations (e.g., Figures 4 & 6-8).
 This has resulted in greater fluctuation with regard to performance measures in this category.
-However, Q2

-2021, for WSH, represents ongoing substantial improvement in PR cases throughput.
-The functional risk assessment backlog at WSH is resolved, which removes added pressure on PR case completion.
+The forensic risk assessment backlog at WSH is resolved, which removes added pressure on PR case completion due to resource shifting.